pcote/LearningMachine/README.md

 1. Topics and tags - View and manage topic and tag information
 2. Exercises and Resources - Manage exercises and resources.
 Drill yourself on question too.
 3. Attempts Report - Review your history of any and all attempts made on your exercises.
+4. Open up main_playbook.yml in your editor of choice.

 Managing Topics and Tags
 ========================